bbhunter/subdomagic/README.md

 subdomagic
 ======
-This Kali Linux script is intended to simplify the process of subdomain enumeration.
+This Kali Linux/Ubuntu script is intended to simplify the process of subdomain enumeration.
 Think of it as a "press this button and have it do all the things for subdomain web enumeration".
 In particular, it's looking to:

 1. Enumerate and consolidate subdomains from multiple sources using multiple tools.
 2. Conduct scans for web servers hosted on common ports.